HAND SURGERY

 Trainees will be able to:

-a.
-Acquire competencies relevant to the discipline comprising the planning, counselling, and undertaking of procedures and including managing aftercare and potential complications
+- Acquire competencies relevant to the discipline, including the planning, counselling, and undertaking of procedures, as well as the management of aftercare and potential complications.

-b.
-Acquire a range of operative skills appropriate to those expected of the newly-appointed consultant
+- Acquire a range of operative skills appropriate to those expected of a newly appointed consultant.

 1.2.4 Personal Qualities